petzmitev/ssh-bruteforce-detector/README.md

 A Python-based security tool that detects SSH brute-force attacks by analyzing Linux authentication logs and automatically blocks malicious IP addresses using UFW.

+## Project Overview

+This project was developed to demonstrate automated detection and mitigation of SSH brute-force attacks on Linux systems.

+The application scans authentication logs, identifies repeated failed login attempts and automatically blocks malicious IP addresses using the UFW firewall.

 ## Features

 - Detects failed SSH login attempts from `/var/log/auth.log`